SigmaOutdoors/Docker-Sqlite-Mono/README.md

 # Docker-Sqlite-Mono
 This is my attempt at making an Alpine docker image that has sqlite installed and also mono.

-I am no expert at Docker, so if I am doing something inefficient or stupid, I'd appreciate the feedback.
+If I am doing something inefficient, unecessary or stupid, I'd appreciate the feedback.